appunite/mockery/README.md

 end
 ```

-**Note**: Elixir module names are passed as a string (`"MyApp.UserService"`)
-instead of atoms (`MyApp.UserService`).
-This reduces the compilation time
-because it doesn't create a link between modules, which can cause modules to be
-recompiled too often.
-This doesn't affect the behavior in any way.

-Erlang module names (e.g. `:crypto`) should be passed in as atoms.

 #### Dynamic mock

 Instead of using a static value, you can use a function with the same arity as original one.